 You could get evicted

-When you sign up to a sale and rent back scheme, you’ll usually rent your home back on the basis of a fixed-term tenancy.
-When your fixed-term tenancy comes to an end, it’s very easy for your landlord to evict you - even if you've done nothing wrong.
+When you sign up to a sale and rent back scheme, you’ll usually rent your home back on the basis of a fixed-term standard occupation contract.
+When your fixed-term contract comes to an end, it’s very easy for your landlord to evict you - even if you've done nothing wrong.

-You can also get evicted during your tenancy if:
+You can also get evicted during your contract if:

-you go against any of the terms of your tenancy agreement, like missing rent payments
+you go against any of the terms of your occupation contract, like missing rent payments

 your new landlord gets into financial difficulties and your home is repossessed by someone they owe money to